-Functional Assessments for Dance Majors and Minors
+Functional Assessments for Dance Minors

-Eastern University’s Dance Program, in partnership with NovaCare, administers athletic assessments for dance majors and minors annually.
+Eastern University’s Dance Program, in partnership with NovaCare, administers athletic assessments for dance minors annually.
 This is essential for our program as we emphasize the needs and unique attributes of each dancer as an individual in our Dancer Wellness Program.
 The assessments identify risk factors that are specific to each dancer which may predispose them to injuries or complications.
 It also reveals strengths and weaknesses, which can help each dancer and their professors more clearly target their training regimens for optimal results.
 The specific goals of our Dancer Wellness Program include:

 - assist in a more efficient and more effective training regimen for each individual dancer